The Planets: Recordings

-There have been at least 80 commercial recordings of The Planets.
-Holst conducted the London Symphony Orchestra in the first two recorded performances: the first was an acoustic recording made in sessions between September 1922 and November 1923; the second was made in 1926 using the new electrical recording process.
 Holst's tempi are in general faster than those of most of his successors on record.
 This may have been due to the need to fit the music on 78 rpm discs, although later 78 versions are slower.
 Holst's later recording is quicker than the acoustic version, possibly because the electrical process required wider grooves, reducing the available playing time.
 Other, slower, recordings from the 78 era include those conducted by Leopold Stokowski (1943) and Sir Adrian Boult (1945).

 Recordings from the LP age are also typically longer than the composer's, but from the digital era a 2010 recording by the London Philharmonic Orchestra conducted by Vladimir Jurowski is quicker than Holst's acoustic version and comes close to matching his 1926 speeds, and in two movements (Venus and Uranus) surpasses them.
 There were no commercial recordings of the work in the 1930s; timings are given below of a recording representing each subsequent decade up to the 2020s: